A248/CitieSworld/Convention.md

  * Else, if the difficulty is not agreed upon, the easiest difficulty proposed is used worldwide.
  * Any player may set the difficulty to peaceful at any time.

-### Vote on Time

-Players with this permission, when online, may participate in time votes:
- * Unanimous agreement is required to change the world time.

 ### Claiming and Land Ownership

-Players with this permission must obtain approval by 50% of the Court to claim land.
+Players with this permission must seek and obtain approval by 50% of the Court to claim land.
 50% of the Court must agree to certify a claim of land.

 75% of the Court is needed to reject a claim after its certification.